 - Physical Plant

 * The area now named Administration & Academic Support has undergone some changes in the CAUBO reports.
 In the early years of the study period it was named “Administration & General”, but in 2003-04 some areas (“fundraising, development, alumni, public relations and public information or external communications”) were removed from its scope and placed under a new heading of “External Relations”.
-After surviving that split, the Administration & General title was recently changed to the better sounding but content-unchanged Administration & Academic Support.
+The Administration & General title was recently changed to the better sounding but content-unchanged Administration & Academic Support.

 In order to facilitate multi-year comparisons on this site, the Administration & Academic Support and External Relations areas have been combined as Central Administration.

 Within each fund and functional area there is a common set of income and expense lines.

 In addition to the detailed Income and Expenditure data, the CAUBO Reports include detailed summaries of Net Changes in Assets, from the Financial Statement.

 The analysis on UniversityFinances.ca focuses on the key General Operating Fund.
 In its 2008 report “Trends in Higher Education”, Universities Canada (then AUCC – the Association of Universities and Colleges of Canada) described the General Operating fund as follows:

 - The general operating fund is an unrestricted fund used to finance the primary activities of teaching and research other than sponsored research.
 Most of the revenues in this fund are derived from provincial operating grants and tuition fees.
 It is used to pay for faculty and staff salaries and student support services as well as assist faculty in their work and cover administrative costs.

 While it is certainly the most important fund for the issues addressed on this site, it is necessary to point out that another, much smaller, fund complements it – the Special Purpose and Trust (SP&T) Fund.
 The same report describes the SP&T Fund – and its relationship with General Operating – as follows: